ecestu/MCS24/Ch1.md

         - maximize performance by minimizing the number of row buffer conflicts
     2. Oldest request first (FCFS)
-        - Considering fairness and simplicity
+        - Considering fairness and simplicity __SUMMARY__ : FR-FCFS memory controller is a simple and effective memory controller that can be used in many systems.
+It is easy to implement and provides good performance for a wide range of applications.
+However, it may not be the best choice for multi-threaded applications or applications with complex memory access patterns.

 ### 4.4.2 STFM Memory Controller